kadaster-labs/sensrnet-home/docs/adr/0005-en-as-default-language-in-code-with-dutch-translation.md

 ## Context and Problem Statement

-SensRNet is an initiative of Dutch governmental organizations and primary targeted for the Dutch government and citizens.
+SensRNet is an initiative of Dutch governmental organizations and primarily targeted for the Dutch government and citizens.
 So should we develop the frontends of SensRNet in Dutch or in English?
 Of course the code is in English and will remain in English (as we're using Angular: see [ADR-0004](0004-angular-and-openlayers-as-frontend-stack.md)) so this decision is limited to the labels visible by the user of the frontend web applications.

 ## Considered Options